Student examines eye on practice mannequin

 Clinical experience

-Clinical placements are scheduled by the program across various settings in Manitoba, including rural and urban areas.
+Clinical placements are scheduled by the program across various settings in urban, rural/northern Manitoba, and surrounding areas.
 You will be preceptored by nurse practitioners and physicians.
 Financial support may be available for rural placements and accommodations, according to program policies and funding availability.
+Placements outside of Manitoba will not be supported.

 Delivery

-The program uses online learning to increase access to education for students from their home community, including in rural or northern Manitoba.
-Online courses include both synchronous (live) and asynchronous (self-paced) activities and will include a 3-5 day residency per term at the Fort Garry Campus in Winnipeg.
+The program uses online learning to increase access to education for students from their home community, in rural and remote areas in Manitoba.
+Online courses include both synchronous (live) and asynchronous (self-paced) activities and will include up to 6 days of in-person activities per term at the Fort Garry Campus in Winnipeg (excluding exams).

 Clinical experience

-Clinical placements are scheduled by the program across various settings in rural/northern Manitoba and urban areas.
+Clinical placements are scheduled by the program across various settings in urban, rural/northern Manitoba, and surrounding areas.
 You will be preceptored by nurse practitioners and physicians.
 Financial support may be available for rural placements and accommodations, according to program policies and funding availability.
-Students in the online program will have the opportunity to access clinical placements close to their home community.
+For students in the online program, the program will attempt to schedule placements close to their home community.
 Placements outside of Manitoba will not be supported.

 Full-time study